INCOME WITHHOLDING

 If funds have been incorrectly garnished from SSI funds (e.g., through lien levy or income withholding), the funds must be returned to the NCP within 5 business days after the Office of Recovery Services (ORS) has determined that SSI payments or concurrent SSI payments and SSDI or SSR benefits have been incorrectly garnished from the NCP’s financial account.

-To determine whether the NCP is receiving Social Security benefits and the type of benefits being received and if it is appropriate to issue an income withholding, workers must contact a local SSA field office (based upon the NCP’s zip code).
-The SSA local field office can be obtained using the U.S. Social Security Administration Office Locator found at https://secure.ssa.gov/ICON/main.jsp.
-Once the local SSA field office is located, proceed with the following steps:
+To help determine whether the NCP is receiving Social Security benefits and the type of benefits being received and if it is appropriate to issue an income withholding, workers must obtain the information through the Locate application in the Child Support Portal.
+Do not contact a local Social Security Administration office.
+To obtain information through the Locate application, follow the steps listed below:

 Procedures for Social Security Withholding